How it works

 How a sentence is made (commit-reveal)

 - Commit.
-Any word-NFT holder opens the day's draw by posting a small 0.01 ETH bond, which records a target block about 3 minutes in the future.
-(The game is also structurally locked until the collection has sold out and its word registry is built — it cannot start early.)
+Any word-NFT holder opens the day's draw by posting a small bond, which records a target block about 3 minutes in the future.

 - Reveal.
 Once the target block passes, anyone can trigger the reveal.
-The contract uses that block's hash — unknowable at commit time — to pick a sentence template the living words can fill, fill its blanks (no word twice), pick a prize, and lock it.
+The contract uses that block's hash — unknowable at commit time — to compose a sentence from living words, pick a prize, and lock it.
 The revealer earns 2% of the prize, and the committer's bond refunds.

-The 50% rewards slice splits equally across every living NFT, continuously, using an efficient accounting method that pays everyone their exact share without ever looping through 10,000 holders.
-Key properties:
+The 25% NFT-rewards slice splits equally across every living NFT, continuously, using an efficient accounting method that pays everyone their exact share without looping through 10,000 holders.

 - Claim anytime, in batches, with no deadline.

-- Fresh mints can't steal old rewards — a new token earns only from fees that arrive after it exists.
+- Fresh activity can't steal old rewards — an NFT earns only from fees that arrive while it's registered.

 The liquidity lock

 The anti-rug guarantee.
-The WORD + ETH seeded into the trading pool is held as a position locked for at least 1 year in a dedicated vault.
-The lock can be extended but never shortened, and a one-way "make permanent" option converts it to forever — the strongest possible trust signal.
-The locker's address and terms are published openly, so anyone can verify the liquidity is genuinely locked, and for how long.
+The WORD + ETH seeded into the trading pool is held as a position locked on UNCX (Unicrypt), the widely-used third-party liquidity locker — not in a team wallet.
+The lock and its duration are publicly verifiable on UNCX, so anyone can confirm the liquidity is genuinely locked and for how long.

 Can the team rug?